PowerlearnKe/python-hackathon/README.md

 ```
 note that all your team members will be only pushing to this branch make sure you don't push to any aother branch
 <br />
-opening your code on the editor and start making your changes as per the document
+open your code on the editor and start making your changes as per the document
 <br />
 create a folder for each challenge that you do
 <br />